Getting Fit – it’s January, so it’s pretty hard to hide from, isn’t it?

 Exercise is the cheapest thing there is – all you have to do is move.

 Wearing appropriate gear certainly helps (don’t try cross-country running in jeans.
-It’s not good. *cough*), but you genuinely do not have to spend a fortune – check out George at ASDA’s fitness range, for example.
-I love it, and it’s totally bargainous.
+It’s not good. *cough*), but you genuinely do not have to spend a fortune – check out supermarket own-brand fitness clothes, for example.
+Or look for discount vouchers like a mirafit voucher code if you feel there’s equipment you need.

 3. Start Small

-So he began with very simple baby steps.
-He walked the dog everyday – and made it a power walk, keeping himself just slightly breathless.
-He found reasons every day to go into town – and instead of jumping into the car, he walked, with a backpack to carry his shopping or post.
+He began with very simple baby steps.
+He walked the dog every day – and then he made it a power walk, keeping himself just slightly breathless.
+He found reasons to go into town – and instead of jumping into the car, he walked, with a backpack to carry his shopping or post.
 The difference in his fitness level was visible in a very short period of time – small changes can make such huge differences, and are so much easier to just keep on doing.

 4. MAKE time.